gkaucha/gkaucha.github.io/docs/grc/README.md

 - Foundations of Information Technology
 - Foundations of Cybersecurity
-- Knowledge of Rueles, Regulaions
+- Knowledge of Rules, Regulations
 - NIST Documentation (NIST 800-37, NIST 800-53)
-- HIPPA (health Industry)
+- HIPPA (specific to Health Industry)

 ## Roles and Responsibilities for GRC